BobAaldering/IPW_GUI/README.md

  * Debug mode: on
 ```

-Pay attention: to show the application, please press the given link to open it in your browser.
+Pay attention! to show the application, please press the given link to open it in your browser.